biocore/cmi-workshops/docs/qiita-16S-processing.rst

    :align:   center

 By default, Qiita uses the GreenGenes 16S reference database.
-You can also choose to use Silva, or the Unite fungal ITS database.
+You can also choose to use the Silva 119 18S databsase, or the UNITE 7 fungal ITS database.

 Click "Add Command", and you will see the network update: